SviluppoWebAvanzato-Univaq/JAXRS_Base_T9/README.md

 # JAXRS_Base_T9
-> Template project for RESTful API with JAX-RS (Jersey) on JEE8 and Tomcat 9
+> Template project for RESTful APIs with JAX-RS (Jersey) on JEE8 and Tomcat 9

 This is the skeleton of a Java web application configured to publish a RESTful API (with a sample resource) running on JEE 8 and Tomcat 9